Jul 28, 2021

 You’ll have a few line items on your flooring estimate as you calculate the timber flooring cost for your home.

 For hardwood, expect to spend $120 to $160 which will cover materials and installation.

 We’ve put together the table below to give you an idea of average costs here in Sydney.
 A professional flooring installer should also provide you with an itemised quote.
 This will help make sure all of your requirements are accounted for in advance with an accurate price.

 |Hardwood Flooring||$115 to $195|

 Timber flooring has the advantage of being durable and long lasting.
 However, if you have a mishap in your home, you should be able to get them repaired by a professional.

 Maintenance-wise, you won’t have too much to worry about.

 You can keep your floors clean on a regular basis with a vacuum or dusting.
-If your finish begins to dull, you can add a bit of floor polish yourself.
+If your finish begins to dull, there are products designed to be applied by the homeowner, but we would recommend rather having the floor professionally abraded and re-coated. .
 For more well-worn floors, a professional can come in to sand and polish your existing floors for between $35 to $65 per square metre on average, depending on the condition of the flooring.

 As you price out the timber flooring cost for your home, you’ll want to make sure that you choose the right professional installer.